cds-snc/renovate-config/DOCUMENTATION.md

 <br>

 Automatically rebases stale PRs, which are defined as those lasting longer than 21 days.
 This should be enough time to address major or critical updates.
-If an update is deemed infeasable for the time being you can move it into a temporary `ignore` state.
+If an update is not possible to apply you can move it into a temporary `ignore` state by closing the PR.
 However we don't recommend this.
 This option should be for patches that can't be fixed until the upstream maintainers fix a critical bug or issue.

 <br>